NEWUp to -25%

-The more you move it forward, the more it lifts the board.
-The more you move it backwards, the more the nose of the board dives.
+The more you move it forward, the more the board will pitch nose-up.
+The more you move it backwards, the more the board nose-dives.

 Be careful not to move it too far forward.
-We often tend not to let the rear foot work, especially when we come from a kitefoil background.
-However, moving the foil back a little forces you to put more weight in the back foot and gives a more harmonious attitude and reduces the effort.
+We often tend not to let their back foot work, especially when we come from kite foiling.
+However, moving the foil back a little, forces more weight on the back foot and gives a more harmonious attitude and reduces effort.

 Take a 5′5 to 6′ Leash in light wind and a 10′ Leash in strong wind.
 Preferably a model dedicated to the wing and of the coiled type.

 Check its condition before each session and change it every year.
 This is your lifejacket.

 Don’t let your wing flap in the wind at the end of the leash, it is not unbreakable!
 Ditto in the waves, do not hold your wing by the leash, it will explode or you will hurt yourself.

 Riding without a Harness is sexy because it makes you feel free and it’s styley.
 You can move in all directions, it’s really pleasant.